jjpaaske/BIS15W2020_Project_Karim_Paaske/README.md

-# Hiroshima and Nagasaki Project
+# Hiroshima and Nagasaki Cancer Project

 > This is the final project for BIS 15L exploring cancer related deaths among survivors of the Hiroshima and Nagasaki Bombings using R Studio.